CFO Wiki

 Every SaaS company tracks overall churn rate.
 Let’s say yours is 3% monthly.
 Seems stable.
 Your board is happy.
 You’re planning growth based on that number holding steady.

 Here’s what aggregate churn hides: Your January cohort is churning at 2%, your March cohort at 4%, your June cohort at 5%.
 Your overall churn rate looks stable because you’re averaging together cohorts with wildly different behavior.
-By the time the aggregate number moves enough to notice, you’ve got a serious problem that’s been building for months.
+By analyzing different cohorts or user cohorts, you can see how many users from each group engage with your product or churn at various points, revealing patterns that aggregate metrics miss.

 We see this constantly with SaaS companies that can’t understand why their growth is slowing despite hitting new customer targets.
 The answer is usually in cohort data they’re not tracking.
 Newer customers are retaining worse than older ones, which means unit economics are degrading even as top-line growth looks fine.

 Cohort analysis forces you to look at groups of customers who signed up together and compare their behavior over time.
+Analyzing cohort data and conducting behavioral analysis helps uncover deeper insights, such as identifying specific behaviors that lead to churn, and provides the foundation for forecasting SaaS churn accurately.
 This reveals whether you’re actually building a better business or just masking problems with growth.

 How to Build Cohort Tables That Actually Work

-Start with the simplest version: a table showing retention by signup month.
-Each row is a cohort (customers who signed up in a specific month), each column is months since signup.
+Start with the simplest version: a cohort table showing retention by signup month.
+Each row is a cohort (customers who signed up in a specific month), and each column represents months since signup.
+The cohort table allows for retention analysis by particular month and previous month, helping you track how each group of users behaves over time.

 Here’s what it looks like: